Logo Futurismo

 Day 3: Vila Franca do Campo & Furnas

 The central part of the island also has many gems to explore.
-On the coast with amazing beaches and beautiful coastal towns, or in the countryside with the geothermal capital of the Azores showing off many geological wonders, you can spend another good day on São Miguel island.
+On the coast with fantastic beaches and beautiful coastal towns, or in the countryside with the geothermal capital of the Azores showing off many geological wonders, you can spend another good day on São Miguel Island.

 Vila Franca do Campo